faturita/faturita.github.io/_pages/cv.md

 Maker
 ======
-* I consider myself a mild DIY maker.
+* I consider myself an Engineer, a Programmer, a Researcher and a Maker.